The tribunal primarily handles questions of matrimonial invalidity. Tribunal staff also assist with other matters related to canon (Church) law.

 The diocesan bishop appoints a judicial vicar to oversee the operation of the tribunal (c.1420).
 This individual must be a priest with a degree in canon law.
 Other qualified individuals, both clergy and laity, are appointed by the bishop to serve as judges, defenders of the bond, auditors, assessors, advocates and notaries in order to adjudicate petitions requesting a declaration of invalidity.
 The entire judicial process is specified in Book VII of the Code of Canon Law, as are the qualifications for various positions (cc.
 1400-1707).

-Presently, most cases heard by the Tribunal of the Diocese of Cleveland are petitions for declarations of marital invalidity.
+Currently, most cases heard by the Tribunal of the Diocese of Cleveland are petitions for declarations of marital invalidity.
 The tribunal adjudicates these petitions according to the Church’s procedural law and understanding of marriage.
-Church law safeguards the indissolubility of the sacrament of marriage.
+Church law protects the bond of marriage.
 By law, a marriage is presumed valid until established otherwise by positive proof (c.
 1060).
-A declaration of invalidity is rendered if and when the marriage is proven to be invalid.
-While the processes is judicial, tribunal personnel are committed to working with those we serve in a pastoral manner.
+A declaration of invalidity is given only if and when the marriage is proven to be invalid.
+While the process takes a judicial form, tribunal personnel are committed to working in a pastoral manner with those we serve.

 Some requests related to marriages are not heard as formal petitions in judicial trials; to provide simpler service to petitioners and parish staff, these cases are still dealt with by staff of the Tribunal, though not functioning formally as a court.

-Parishes are encouraged to reference double sided tri-fold brochure located on the forms & resources page under the Publications heading (last download option).
+Parishes are encouraged to reference double sided tri-fold brochure located on the Publications page.
 Please download, print and distribute these freely to all of the faithful who may inquire about the work of the Catholic Diocese of Cleveland Tribunal.

 Subscribe!
 Sign up to receive news & updates.